Yellow.ai bolsters its Marketplace with pre-built Dynamic AI Agents to deliver faster time-to-market

 About Yellow.ai

 Yellow.ai is the world's leading next-gen Total Experience Automation Platform, enabling enterprises to make every conversation fulfilling and delightful for customers and employees.
-The platform is trusted across 85+ countries by 1000+ enterprises, including Domino's, Sephora, Zalora, Zenyum, Food Panda, JD.ID and Mah Sing Group.
+The platform is trusted across 85+ countries by 1000+ enterprises, including Domino's, Sephora, Hyundai, Carrefour, Kuwait Food Company (Americana), Choithrams, Amouage Oman, Arabian Radio Network and MG Motors.
 Powered by Dynamic AI agents for enterprises, the company aims to deliver human-like interactions that boost customer satisfaction and increase employee engagement at scale, through its no-code bot builders.
 Recognised by Frost & Sullivan, Gartner, Forrester, IDC, and G2 crowd as a leader, the company has raised more than $102M from blue-chip investors and has offices across six countries.

 Visit www.yellow.ai for more information.
 Contact us at contact@yellow.ai